PennLINC/xcp_d/docs/workflows.rst

 :class:`~xcp_d.interfaces.censoring.GenerateConfounds`,
 :func:`~xcp_d.utils.confounds.load_motion`

-Motion parameters may be contaminated with respiratory effects :footcite:p:`power2019distinctions`.
-In order to address this issue, XCP-D optionally allows users to specify a band-stop or low-pass filter to remove respiration-related signals from the motion parameters, prior to framewise displacement calculation.
+Motion parameters may be contaminated with respiratory effects.:footcite:p:`power2019distinctions` In order to address this issue, XCP-D optionally allows users to specify a band-stop or low-pass filter to remove respiration-related signals from the motion parameters, prior to framewise displacement calculation.